HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

 ### Task - set up your space
 #### Step 1 - Setting up the Bot Prompt channel (#🤖-prompt-settings)
 - When you make a new /chat, the bot is configured to follow certain instructions that guides its behavior/personality
-- Every chat in the server will follow the instructions in the
+- Every chat in the server will follow the instructions in the `#bot-instur